lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example4/README.md

 To prepare the ntp playbook, we will setup a group of ntp servers and client.
 For each site, there will be 2 time servers.

-The NTP time server configuration will be applied to the following 'admin' related machines:
+The 'ntp-server' group configuration will be applied to the following 4 'admin' machines:

 ```output
 admin-[dmz|internal]-q1-s[1|2].example.int